 [Bean, from the 1969 Technical Debrief - "We performed the solar wind collection retrieval, and that didn't work like I was hoping it would.
 When I reeled the collector out (during the first EVA), it came out very nicely; and the foil itself seemed pretty flexible.
 At the beginning of the second day, after we woke up, it looked like the foil had taken a set around the pole.
 (Based on its behavior when I tried to roll it up, I would say that) it definitely had taken a set of some sort.
 When I tried to roll it up following the second EVA, it rolled up about 6 inches and then didn't want to roll any more.
 It wanted to crinkle and tear, although I was very careful with it and tried to recycle it a couple of times like a roller (window) shade.
 Finally, it did tear about a 6-inch longitudinal rip; and I realized then that it just wasn't flexible enough and didn't want to roll up.
 So I let it go and let it sort of window-shade all the way around and then tried to roll it up by hand and not get my fingers on any of the foil.
 I'm sure I wasn't able to do this entirely.
 I expect there is some dust from my gloves on the foil, but I did the best I could.
 I understand that it is possible to take that dust off - bake it off or something like that - and it doesn't bother the experiment.
 As a result of this, the rolled up experiment was larger than the bag it was supposed to fit into; so I had to take and crush it with my hands - kind of squeezed down on the foil.
 It made it look sort of full, but I don't think it degraded the experiment at all.
 I would like to recommend that, before the next flight goes up, somebody take a look at what is actually happening to that foil as it sits out in the lunar environment.
 It may not be the foil that's presenting the problem.
 It might be (that) the tape that they are using on it actually cracks or gets stiff or something.
 It may be the same effect they are seeing in those Teflon bags.
 They may take a set and it doesn't want to roll up any more.
 This does compromise the experiment somewhat."]134:55:48 Conrad: This is really ridiculous.
 I got dust all over the rock box, and I'm trying to blow it off.

-[Readers should note that there is no discussion of the SWC retrieval problem in the Apollo 12 Mission Report and, on both Apollo 14 and 15, the crews had to roll up their SWC's by hand, too.
-This procedure did not cause any problems for the experimenters and good results were obtained on all four flights on which the experiment was deployed.]
+[The collector had a spring-driven roller just like a common type of window shade.
+Readers should note that there is no discussion of the SWC retrieval problem in the Apollo 12 Mission Report and, on both Apollo 14 and 15, the crews had to roll up their SWC's by hand, too.
+This procedure did not cause any problems for the experimenters and good results were obtained on all five flights on which the experiment was deployed.]

 [With a helmet on, blowing does absolutely no good.
 During Apollo 16, Charlie Duke repeatedly tried to blow dust off rocks and equipment, much to his own amusement and that of CapCom Tony England.]134:55:53 Conrad: You going to manage that?
 (Long Pause)